qcr/tools/README.md

 ## Using the script

+To use the tool, you will require an SSH Key to exist on your machine and for it to be added to your GitHub account (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for instructions).

 Using the script is simple once it's on your PATH.
 Any tool can be run via:

 ```